 So from the Gang of Five- myself, Stephen Goodall, Matt Hill, Tony Peter Wright andJamie Bramwell; from Val Colvin, Steve White, Pete Yen, Pauline Town and all the HUNDREDS of people who made We Shall Overcome happen, I want to say a big THANK YOU.

 And next year we WILL be back.
 Join us.”

 People did just that, and #WSO2016 ran from 1st to 9th October comprising 262 gigs in 114 towns and cities raising a similar amount of help.

-In total, We Shall Overcome has run more than 900 gigs helping to raise an estimated £420,000 worth of food, cash, clothing, bedding, furniture and electrical goods.
-As Universal Credit is rolled out and poverty in our communities gets worse still, we will be there fighting back for as long as it takes.
+In total, We Shall Overcome has run more than 1100 gigs helping to raise an estimated £575,000 worth of food, cash, clothing, bedding, furniture and electrical goods.
+As the fallout from Covid lands on those already struggling with Universal Credit, zero hours contracts, poverty wages, housing shortages and benefit sanctions, as poverty in our communities gets worse still, we will be fighting back for as long as it takes.